Sumas Mountain Farms. Organic Grass-Fed Beef.

 Determining which cuts of pork you want is not exactly the same as it is for beef.
 While it is true that the cuts that are higher up on the pig (like the tenderloin) tend to be more expensive and sought-after, the lower parts of the pig can also be in high demand as well (such as spare ribs, bacon, and so on).

 The thing to remember is that you can eat nearly every part of a pig, and many of our ancestors did exactly that.
-And, unlike a beef cow which might be 3 years old at the time of slaughter (our cows take close to 3 years to grow large enough before we slaughter, as opposed to conventional feed-lot beef cows which are often slaughtered at less than 18 months), our pigs are generally slaughtered when they are about 7 months old.
+And, unlike a beef cow which might be 3 years old at the time of slaughter (our cows take close to 3 years to grow as large as conventional feed-lot beef cows which typically reach slaughter weight in half the time), our pigs are generally slaughtered when they are about 7 months old.
 As a result, there typically aren't "tough" cuts on our pigs as there would be on a cow (with a beef cow there will be certain cuts that are low on the animal that are tougher, and certain cuts which are higher on the animal which are more tender.
 With pigs this is less-so).

 Various beef cuts